Doctor Who: The Monthly Adventures: History

-Though the programme had been put on indefinite hiatus in 1989 (and despite the failed revival attempt with the 1996 TV movie), the BBC still published, as well as gave non-exclusive licenses to other companies to produce Doctor Who stories through various mediums such as novels and comics.
-Big Finish Productions, which mostly consisted of fans who started out recording fan audio plays, were given the license to record some of the New Adventures, a series of novels from Virgin Books which had originally been licensed Doctor Who stories, into audio plays.
-This eventually transitioned into a license to produce original audio dramas featuring the past Doctors, with The Sirens of Time being the first story to be released in July 1999.
+Though the programme had been put on indefinite hiatus in 1989 (and despite the failed revival attempt with the 1996 TV movie), the BBC still published, as well as gave non-exclusive licences to other companies to produce, Doctor Who stories through various mediums such as novels and comics.
+Big Finish Productions, which mostly consisted of fans who started out recording fan audio plays, were given the licence to record some of the New Adventures, a series of novels from Virgin Books which had originally been licensed Doctor Who stories, into audio plays.
+This eventually transitioned into a licence to produce original audio dramas featuring the past Doctors, with The Sirens of Time being the first story to be released in July 1999.

 A number of Doctor Who spin-off writers formed the group of original writers, including Gary Russell, Nicholas Briggs, Justin Richards and Mark Gatiss.
-Future Doctor Who showrunner Steven Moffat also joined, but left after it became clear that the license did not extend to the then-incumbent Eighth Doctor.
+Future Doctor Who showrunner Steven Moffat also joined, but left after it became clear that the licence did not extend to the then-incumbent Eighth Doctor.
 The still alive actors of the Fourth to Eighth Doctors were approached for the role, but Tom Baker, the Fourth Doctor, declined.
-The releases therefore alternated between the Fifth, Sixth and Seventh Doctors, with the license extended to include the Eighth Doctor in 2001, although his releases generally weren't included in the alternating schedule, instead that years 8th doctor releases would all come out one after the other before then returning to the normal rotation of the other doctors.
+The releases therefore alternated between the Fifth, Sixth, and Seventh Doctors, with the licence extended to include the Eighth Doctor in 2001 (although his releases were generally not included in the alternating schedule, instead that year's Eighth Doctor releases would all come out one after the other before then returning to the normal rotation of the other Doctors).
 Doctor Who was revived in 2005, returning to television, and the next few years saw the introduction of new spin-offs, including The Eighth Doctor Adventures, and the Eighth Doctor mostly moved away from the Main Range.